Canadian telecom firms block Russian state-owned broadcaster RT | Technology

 Canadian telecom firms block Russian state-owned broadcaster RT

-Major Canadian cable operators on Sunday said they would drop Russian state-owned broadcaster RT from their channel line-up in response to Russia's invasion of Ukraine.
-Rogers Communications and BCE Inc's Bell said in separate statements that RT would no longer be available on their systems.
+Major Canadian cable operators have said they would drop Russian state-owned broadcaster RT from their channel line-up in response to Russia's invasion of Ukraine.
+Rogers Communications and BCE Inc's Bell said on Sunday that RT would no longer be available on their systems.

 - Country:

-Major Canadian cable operators on Sunday said they would drop Russian state-owned broadcaster RT from their channel line-up in response to Russia's invasion of Ukraine.
+Major Canadian cable operators have said they would drop Russian state-owned broadcaster RT from their channel line-up in response to Russia's invasion of Ukraine.

-Rogers Communications and BCE Inc's Bell said in separate statements that RT would no longer be available on their systems.
-Telus Optik TV also tweeted https://twitter.com/TELUSNews/status/1498158294476607489?s=20&t=QAV3xc51KMijTle9jFEJHA late on Sunday that it was joining the move effective immediately.
-Canada joined other countries ramping up sanctions on Moscow, shutting its airspace to Russian aircraft.
+Rogers Communications and BCE Inc's Bell said on Sunday that RT would no longer be available on their systems.
+TELUS also tweeted https://twitter.com/TELUSNews/status/1498158294476607489 that Telus Optik TV was joining the move.
+Shaw Communications removed https://twitter.com/ShawInfo/status/1498140141398859782 RT effective from Monday, saying users who subscribed to RT as a pick and pay service would receive a credit in the next billing cycle.

-Transport Canada said late on Sunday that Russian airline Aeroflot had violated the ban and that the regulator would launch a review into the incident.
+Canadian Radio-television and Telecommunications Commission did not immediately respond to request for a comment.
 Canadian Heritage Minister Pablo Rodriguez praised Bell for restricting RT, saying Russia had been conducting information warfare across the world.
 Rogers would replace RT with a broadcast of the Ukrainian flag, he said.

 "RT is the propaganda arm of Putin's regime that spreads disinformation.
 It has no place here," Rodriguez added https://twitter.com/pablorodriguez/status/1498091662198849540.
 The European Union also banned RT and news agency Sputnik.
 Last week, the bloc unveiled sanctions on RT's editor-in-chief Margarita Simonyan, calling her "a central figure" of Russian propaganda.